As an Amazon Associate we earn from qualifying purchases.

 Recommended Amount: 4-5, as these are the most versatile of all everyday bras.

-Push up bras as the name implies, lift and add cleavage.
-This is a must for your lingerie collection!
-The design of a push up bra is for added support with underwire and padding to create a more “full” appearance; major va-va-voom factor!
+As the name suggests, push-up bras elevate and add cleavage.
+This is an absolute must-have for your lingerie collection!
+A push up bra is designed to provide more support with underwire and padding to produce a more “full” appearance; major va-va-voom factor!

 Recommended Amount: 1-2, as you likely won’t be wearing this type of bra as regularly as a t-shirt bra.

 Oh, bralettes.
 It would probably take us an hour to list off all the different types and styles of bralettes out there.
-This style bra comes in a wide variety of colors and fabrics and are usually the most affordable out of all your bra options.
+This style of bra comes in a wide variety of colors and fabrics and is usually the most affordable out of all your bra options.

-Recent fashion trends have majorly boosted their popularity with meant-to-be-seen peek-a-boo styling that screams casual, sexy, cool-girl vibe.
+Recent fashion trends have majorly boosted their popularity with meant-to-be-seen peek-a-boo styling that screams a casual, sexy, cool-girl vibe.

 Recommended Amount: Wide range of anywhere from 4-8, depending on styling and comfort preferences.
-Many smaller to medium sized ladies swear by these as their favorite of the everyday bra type!
+Many smaller to medium sized ladies swear by these as their favorite the everyday bra type!

 The half cup design adds to the sex appeal with many beautiful lace fabric options and the lower cup cut is great for plunging necklines.